-- a.
-As directed by the 2017 memo signed by A.M.
-Kurta, the board considered the following factors: - (1) Did the applicant have a condition or experience that may excuse or mitigate the discharge?
+(1) Did the applicant have a condition or experience that may excuse or mitigate the discharge?
 Yes.
-The Board's Medical Advisor, a voting member, reviewed the applicant's DOD and VA health records, applicant's statement, and/or civilian provider documentation and found that the applicant has the following potentially-mitigating diagnoses/experiences: PTSD, Depression. - (2) Did the condition exist or experience occur during military service?
+The Board reviewed the applicant's DOD and VA health records, applicant's statement, and/or civilian provider documentation and found that the applicant has the following potentially mitigating diagnoses/experiences: PTSD, MDD, and TBI.

+(2) Did the condition exist, or experience occur during military service?
 Yes.
+The Board found the applicant is diagnosed with PTSD by the VA.

+(3) Does the condition or experience excuse or mitigate the discharge?
+No. The Board determined, based on the BMA's opine, that the applicant's behavioral health conditions do not mitigate the discharge.
+The applicant's assault offense is not mitigated given the misconduct is not natural sequela of either PTSD or MDD.
+The applicant's mTBI was not of a severity to impair judgement, cognition, or behavior at the time of the offense.
+The applicant did not have a condition that impaired his ability to differentiate between right and wrong and adhere to the right.
+Therefore, there is no mitigation.

-The Board's Medical Advisor found the applicant is 100 percent service connected (SC) for PTSD related to combat. - (3) Does the condition or experience actually excuse or mitigate the discharge?
-Yes.
-The Board's Medical Advisor applied liberal consideration and opined that, as there is an association between PTSD and avoidance, to include AWOL, there is a nexus between the applicant misconduct characterized by AWOL and applicant's SC disability such applicant's misconduct is mitigated. - (4) Does the condition or experience outweigh the discharge?
-Yes.
-After applying liberal consideration to the evidence, including the Board Medical Advisor opine, the Board determined that the applicant's PTSD outweighed the AWOL basis for separation for the aforementioned reason(s). - b.
-Response to Contention(s): The applicant contends an upgrade of the discharge would allow veterans benefits.
+(4) Does the condition or experience outweigh the discharge?
+No. After applying liberal consideration to the evidence, including the Board Medical Advisor opine, the Board determined that the available evidence did not support a conclusion that the applicant's Post Traumatic Stress Disorder, Major Depressive Disorder, and Traumatic Brain Injury outweighed the medically unmitigated assault offense.

+b.
+Response to Contention(s):

+(1) The applicant contends suffering many injuries while in the military which need addressed.
+The applicant has a hard time sleeping and an eating disorder and was told by the VA they have PTSD.
+The applicant has a hard time expressing themself; has a speech disorder; and getting their thoughts together is hard.
+The applicant lives with the experiences daily and needs medical attention.
+The Board liberally considered this contention but determined that the available evidence did not support a conclusion that the applicant's Post Traumatic Stress Disorder, Major Depressive Disorder, and Traumatic Brain Injury outweighed the applicant's medically unmitigated assault offense.
+However, the Board did find that the strength of the applicant's service record did outweigh the separating offense.
+Therefore, a discharge upgrade is warranted.

+(2) The applicant contends an upgrade would allow educational benefits through the GI Bill.
 The Board considered this contention and determined that eligibility for Veteran's benefits, to include educational benefits under the Post-9/11 or Montgomery GI Bill, healthcare or VA loans, do not fall within the purview of the Army Discharge Review Board.
+Accordingly, the applicant should contact a local office of the Department of Veterans Affairs for further assistance.

+(3) The applicant contends an upgrade of the discharge will allow the applicant to obtain better employment.
+The Board considered this contention but does not grant relief to gain employment or enhance employment opportunities.

-Accordingly, the applicant should contact a local office of the Department of Veterans Affairs for further assistance. - c.
-The Board determined the discharge is inequitable based on the PTSD diagnosis mitigating the applicant's AWOL basis for separation.
-Therefore, the Board voted to grant relief in the form of an upgrade of the characterization of service to Honorable and changed to the separation authority to AR 635-200, paragraph 14-12a, the narrative reason for separation to Misconduct (Minor Infractions), with a corresponding separation code of JKN.
-The Board voted and determined the reentry eligibility (RE) code was proper and equitable due to applicant's PTSD diagnosis warranting consideration prior to reentry of military service.
-However, the applicant may request a personal appearance hearing to address further issues before the Board.
-The applicant is responsible for satisfying the burden of proof and providing documents or other evidence sufficient to support the applicant's contention(s) that the discharge was improper or inequitable.
+c.
+The Board determined the discharge is inequitable based on the applicant's length and quality of service, to include combat service in Afghanistan, outweighing the applicant's separating assault offense.
+Therefore, the Board voted to grant relief in the form of an upgrade of the characterization of service to Honorable and changed to the separation authority to AR 635-200, paragraph 14-12a.
+Accordingly, the narrative reason for separation changed to Misconduct (Minor Infractions) with a corresponding separation code of JKN.
+The Board determined the reentry code is proper and equitable given the BH condition and voted not to change it.